top of page

 Personal Take

-The towns on or near Lake Constance are perfect for day trips from Zurich or Basel.
-I wouldn’t personally stay here for more than a long weekend.
-The area has become rather pricey and is quite far from the real mountains, giving it a different vibe.
+The towns around Lake Constance are a good choice for day trips from Zurich or Basel.
+Personally, I wouldn’t spend more than a long weekend here.
+The area has become quite expensive and, since it is far from the Alps, it has a different feel compared to Switzerland’s mountain lakes.

 6. Walensee – The Swiss Fjord